 Figure 5 plots the time series of significant jumps in all five asset classes in our sample.
 As clearly seen, the frequency and the intensity of jumps have increased during our sample period.
-We are particularly interested in examining whether the recession in global markets started in 2007 has significantly changed the jump dynamics in financial markets.
-The graphical representation of jumps depicts that both the frequency and size of the jumps have increased after 2007 in all future markets.
+We are particularly interested in examining whether the subprime crisis that started in 2007 has significantly changed the jump dynamics in financial markets.
+The graphical representation of jumps in Figure 5 depicts that both the frequency and size of the jumps have increased after 2007 in all future markets.
 More frequent and intense jumps represent a majority of volatility during recession years in all five instruments.
 Appendix C1 and C2 present descriptive statistics on significant jumps before and after 2007 for all asset classes in our sample, respectively.
 The results show that the percentage of jump days has increased in all markets during the recession period.
-However, while there is a moderate increase in Equity index, the interest rate (EURIBOR) and currency (EUR/USD) futures have experienced large increases in percentage of jump days after 2007.
-For example, on 3months interest rate (EURIBOR) futures, there are 47.57% days associated with jumps during the recession years compared to 19.67% days in the pre-recession period.
+However, while there is a moderate increase in Equity index, the interest rate (Euribor) and currency (EUR/USD) futures have experienced large increases in percentage of jump days after 2007.
+For example, on 3-months interest rate (Euribor) futures, there are 47.57% days associated with jumps during the recession years compared to 19.67% days in the pre-recession period.
 Similarly, there are 41.62% jump days after 2007 on EUR/USD futures in comparison with 28.83% before that period indicating that currency markets experienced higher volatility during the global financial crisis.
-This result for EURIBOR is consistent with that of Baglioni and Monticini (2010) who found huge jumps in European interbank interest rate at the outset of the financial turmoil in August 2007.
+Baglioni and Monticini (2010) report similar results for Euribor showing huge jumps in European interbank interest rate at the outset of the financial turmoil in August 2007.

-Figure 6 depicts the time series graph of significant cojumps in three pairs of European stock index futures, revealing more frequent and larger cojumps after 2007.
-11 This is an important finding in the context of financial markets interdependence during recession.
-This suggests that there are more concurrent jumps (cojumps) across equity markets during recession, implying a higher risk caused by the low diversification across European stock index futures.
+Figure 6 depicts the time series graph of significant cojumps in three pairs of European stock indices futures, revealing more frequent and larger cojumps after 2007.
+This is an important finding in the context of financial markets interdependence during recession.
+This suggests that there are more concurrent jumps (cojumps) across equity markets during recession, implying a higher risk caused by the low diversification across European stock indices futures.